Adaptable Database Architecture

 eXtremeDB protects your database.
 Cyclic Redundancy Check (CRC) on the database page level detects any unauthorized modification to stored data, while AES encryption employs a user-provided cipher to prevent access or tampering.
 Secure Sockets Layer (SSL) is supported in all communications (client/server, HA and Cluster).

-eXtremeDB for HPC delivers on-chip analytics, for breakthrough efficiency working with market data.
-On-chip analytics is implemented in software, and therefore should not be confused with the practice of optimizing analytics using FPGAs.
+eXtremeDB for HPC delivers in-database analytics, for breakthrough efficiency working with market data.
+In-database analytics are implemented in software, and therefore should not be confused with the practice of optimizing analytics using FPGAs.

-On-chip analytics also differs substantially different from in-memory computing.
-While in-memory computing uses main memory as DBMS storage, to eliminate various kinds of latency, on-chip analytics optimizes data flows to and from the CPU and maximizes the amount of relevant data held in CPU cache, to reduce latency-inducing transfers between CPU cache and main memory.
+In-database analytics also differ substantially different from in-memory computing.
+While in-memory computing uses main memory as DBMS storage, to eliminate various kinds of latency, in-database analytics optimize data flows to and from the CPU and maximizes the amount of relevant data held in CPU cache, to reduce latency-inducing transfers between CPU cache and main memory.

-In eXtremeDB for HPC, on-chip analytics can be used independent of the product’s in-memory database system (IMDS) capability.
+In eXtremeDB for HPC, in-database analytics can be used independent of the product’s in-memory database system (IMDS) capability.

-On-chip analytics in eXtremeDB for HPC has three components:
+In-database analytics with eXtremeDB for HPC has three components:

 - The “sequence” data type implements columnar layout for data elements.
 Sequences are ideal for representing time series such as tick streams.

 - A rich library of vector-based statistical functions, to accelerate analysis of these sequences/columns.

 - A pipelining technique is used to combine these functions into assembly lines of processing, with output of one function becoming input for the next.

 Pipelining keeps market data in CPU cache while it is being processed by multiple functions, slashing latency by eliminating transfers between the CPU and main memory.

 Learn more about In-database Analytics, including practical examples.